-Franchise Legal Advice in the UK
+Franchise Legal Advice

 The purchase and operation of a franchise business is usually governed by several different contracts throughout the franchise process.
 Generally in the exploratory stage the franchisor will ask the prospective franchisee to sign a confidentiality agreement.
 This agreement ensures the franchisor can share trade secrets and other information with the franchisee that will aid in the latters due diligence process.
 It is therefore vital a potential franchise seeks franchise legal advice.